-- In the Frame Memory >Still >Recall menu or Frame Memory >Clip >Recall menu, recall the two single files you want to convert to a pair file, to FM1 and FM2. - 2 In the Frame Memory menu, select VF4 'File' and HF1 'Pair Recombination.'
+- 1 In the Frame Memory >Still >Recall menu or Frame Memory >Clip >Recall menu, recall the two single files you want to convert to a pair file, to FM1 and FM2. - 2 Select the folder in which the file to be moved is stored. - In the Frame Memory menu, select VF4 'File' and HF1 'Pair Recombination.'